-I’ve always wanted to be able to make my own homemade essential oils, but as I don’t have the proper distilling equipment necessary to separate the essential oil from the flower water using steam distillation, herbal-infused oils were the next best thing.
+I’ve always wanted to be able to make my own homemade essential oils, but as I don’t have the proper distilling equipment necessary to separate the essential oil and floral hydrosol from the plant material using steam distillation, herbal infused oils are the next best thing.

-Lavender-infused oil is made by steeping dried lavender buds in a carrier oil such as extra virgin olive oil, rosehip oil, or jojoba oil for four to six weeks.
+Lavender infused oil is made by steeping dried lavender buds in a carrier oil such as extra virgin olive oil, rosehip oil, or jojoba oil for four to six weeks.
 Whole dry flower heads or just the petals can be used, but it is important that they’re completely dry before they are placed in the oil to steep.
-While fresh flowers can technically be used to create lavender oil, this increases the risk for bacterial growth or for the oil to become rancid due to the moisture content in the fresh flowers.
-Therefore, I prefer to use dried flowers.
+While fresh flowers can technically be used to create lavender oil, this increases the risk for bacterial growth or for the oil to go rancid due to the moisture content found in the fresh flowers.

 The finished lavender oil can either be used on its own, or used as an ingredient to create other products like natural salves, ointments, or creams.
 Depending on the type of oil you choose to infuse the lavender buds with, this will likely dictate the uses for your finished lavender oil.
 For example, some oils are inedible, while others may not be great for skin.